BillBohan/NISC/README.md

 51. Unsigned Limit register similar to Lim1.
 52. Unsigned register similar to Und1.
 53. Unsigned register similar to Ovr1.
 54. CMP is compare.
 ZF and CY are adjusted as if value was subtracted from ACC.
 ACC is unchanged.
+55. Swaps parts of ACC.
 TBD means To Be Determined.
-55. Swaps parts of ACC
   - Bit 0 swaps Bits within Pairs
   - Bit 1 swaps Pairs within Nibbles
   - Bit 2 swaps Nibbles within Bytes
   - Bit 3 swaps Bytes within Quarter Words
   - Bit 4 swaps Quarter Words within Half Words
   - Bit 5 swaps Half Words within ACC
+56. Bits are interleaved with Bits of ACC.
+Low order bits are in ACC.
+High order bits are available here.
+57. Bits are deinterleaved with Bits of ACC.
+Odd bits in ACC.
+Even bits are available here.